Goldfinger (Shirley Bassey song): Parodies

-Parodies of the song include "Dr. Evil", written by They Might Be Giants for Austin Powers: The Spy Who Shagged Me, and "Max Power", from The Simpsons episode "Homer to the Max".
-The Simpsons episode You Only Move Twice features a Bond-like villain in Hank Scorpio, with an ending credits song about him in the style of Goldfinger.
-A season-3 episode of the animated show ReBoot also featured a Bassey style intro song and credits entitled "Firewall".
+Parodies of the song include "Dr. Evil", written and performed by They Might Be Giants for the 1999 film Austin Powers: The Spy Who Shagged Me, and "Max Power", from The Simpsons season 10 episode "Homer to the Max".
+The Simpsons 8th season episode "You Only Move Twice" features a Bond-like villain in Hank Scorpio (Albert Brooks), with an end credits song about him in the style of "Goldfinger".
+A season 3 episode of the animated show ReBoot also featured a Bassey-style intro song and credits titled "Firewall".

 Inspired songs

-In 1989, after the release of the James Bond theme song "Licence to Kill", from the film of the same title, it was felt to significantly reuse important elements of "Goldfinger", and so the songwriting credits for the former were adapted for all subsequent releases.
+In 1989, after the release of Gladys Knight's James Bond theme song "Licence to Kill", from the film of the same title, it was felt to significantly reuse important elements of "Goldfinger", and so the songwriting credits for the former were adapted for all subsequent releases.